mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## This furniture store keeps emailing me, all I wanted was one night stand!